 This is a one-day touring plan intended for families traveling with young children that do not plan to experience rides with height requirements.
-This plan also skips the Lower Lot, as in our opinion Dino Play isn’t enough of an incentive to traverse the lengthy StarWay.
-If you intend to experience Jurassic Park: The Ride, Revenge of the Mummy, The Simpsons Ride, or Transformers: The Ride 3D, please check out our Ultimate One-Day Touring Plan and use Child Switch on these attractions as necessary.
+If you intend to experience Revenge of the Mummy, The Simpsons Ride, or Transformers: The Ride 3D, please check out our Ultimate One-Day Touring Plan and use Child Switch on these attractions as necessary.

-This plan is written for those who do not have Gate A or VIP passes.
+This plan is written for those who do not have Universal Express or VIP passes.
 On a very busy day, however, an upgraded pass may be necessary to experience everything included on this list.
 You can learn more in our guide on upgraded tickets.

 There are information booths situated at high traffic areas throughout the park distributing current wait times and show schedules.
 You can also check current wait times, showtimes, and character greeting times on your mobile phone at universalstudioshollywood.com/ushwaittimes.
 Note that should you experience slow cell service, free WiFi is offered under the network name UNIVERSAL.